-What is a sweet potato and why should I cook with it?
+What is a sweet potato, and why should I cook with it?

-There are different types of sweet potato, but the ones with darker orange flesh are rich in beta-carotene (vitamin A).
+There are different types of sweet potatoes, but the ones with darker orange flesh are rich in beta-carotene (vitamin A).
 In general, sweet potatoes are nutritious and good for you if you consume them in moderation.